meta-magic/cqrs-axon-example/IssueTrackingApp/README.md

 <h3>Issue Tracking</h3>
 The Issue Tracking application is the pure way to show how we can easily implement CQRS & ES patterns using Axon Framework.
-It is very good choice for the peoples, Those who want to understand What is CQRS and how to segregate Commands & Query.
+It is a very good choice for the people's, Those who want to understand What is CQRS and how to segregate Commands & Query.
 Basically here you can see the two applications named issue-tracking & issue-tracking-query. issue-tracking app handling command part and issue-tracking-query app handling query part independently.

 <h4>Prerequisites for executing the example</h4>
-1. RabbitMQ - Your system must have RabbitMQ installed and running with default port and guest user.<br>
+1. RabbitMQ - Your system must have RabbitMQ installed and running by default port and guest user.<br>
-2. MySql - Your system must have MySql installed running on default port.
+2. MySql - Your system must have MySql installed running by default port.

 <h4>Calling Services Sample</h4>